 Both in and out possession, the (wing) backs of Atalanta Bergamo have a distinct role in the playing style of the team.
 Based on their style of play in the last season, using the Player Roles model of SciSports, all three main players on the two positions Hateboer, Castagne and Gosens can be described as inverted wing backs.

 The inverted wing back has similar duties as the wing back, however, when attacking he tends to cut inside, running into space and attempts to shoot from the edge of the box from time to time.

-The three players share a unique profile, which can also be found in their Contribution Ratings in our platform SciSports Insight.
+The three players share a unique profile, which can also be found in their Contribution Ratings in our SciSports platform.
 We visualized all fullbacks in the Serie A based on their Contribution Ratings and their SciSkill Score in the following visual:

 It is very clear that the offensive contribution of Hateboer, Gosens and Castagne is high.
 The three players have a high individual impact on the scoreline.
 They are top of the league for fullbacks.
 If we further breakdown the offensive actions in more specific ones in which we compare all fullbacks in the Serie A based on their contribution in shots, passes, crosses, take ons and dribbles using percentile scores, we see their mutual differences: